 The “Quinta” was designed in the early 1900s and has overgrown gardens, caves, and buildings with romantic architecture.

-If you drove to Sintra from Lisbon and want to also see some beaches, they are a 20-minute drive from the center.
+If you drove to Sintra from Lisbon and want to also see some white sand beaches, they are a 20-minute drive from the center.
 Transportation is not great to the beaches, this would take over an hour.
 Try out the beaches that the locals go to, not the tourists.
 For example, “Praia da Adraga” and “Praia do Magoito”.

-You can take a 40-minute train from Cais do Sodré to Cascais (around €2).
+You can take a 40-minute train from Cais do Sodre to Cascais (around €2).
 You can also drive for 30 minutes, but the train is the best option as you get an incredible view of the coastline.

-What to do on a day trip to Cascais?
+What to do in Cascais?

 Firstly, take the train but instead of getting out at the Cascais station, get out around 5 minutes earlier in the Estoril station.
 This is a great place to start.